Good parent-teacher relationships

 A good relationship with your child’s teacher and school is a great starting point for handling any problems that come up at school.

 You can lay the groundwork for a good parent-teacher relationship by introducing yourself and getting to know your child’s teacher as early as possible.
-Communicating and building relationships with your child’s teacher is better than having contact with the teacher only when there’s a problem.
+Communicating and building relationships with your child’s teacher helps you to work well together when there’s a problem.

 Good parent-teacher relationships mean children: